tommyplusdev/anki-minimalist-mode/README.md

 This Anki package helps you focus on the content by simplifying the UI, improving touch accessibility, and adding features that enhance your overall experience.

-Notably, it makes gives you easy templates that simplify your Anki cards, visually and content-wise.
+Most importantly, it gives you easy templates that simplify your Anki card creation and presents them in a clear, focused way.

 ## About
 It makes use of the following plugins: